saiteja48/PONNAM-VENKATA-SAI-TEJA/README.md

 I also create content around tech and my learning journey on **YouTube**, **Medium**, and **Instagram** — sharing what I learn as I learn it, because teaching is the fastest way to master something. 🎥✍️

 **A few fun facts about me:**
-- 🐍 I speak fluent Python, and I'm slowly getting HTML, CSS & JS to cooperate too
+- 🐍 I Good at Python, and HTML, CSS & JS to cooperate too
 - 🧠 Diving deep into Machine Learning — teaching machines to think is my kind of fun
 - 📊 Excel isn't just a spreadsheet tool for me, it's basically a second language
 - ☕ Fueled by curiosity, Google searches, and the occasional debugging rage-quit (that I always come back from)